-Withdrawal From All Classes
+Withdrawal from All Classes

 Any student withdrawing from Georgia Highlands College following registration must notify the Registrar's Office so that an official withdrawal can be made.
 This procedure also applies to veterans receiving allowance under any act of Congress and to students receiving financial aid.
 Students under 18 years of age are expected to secure the consent of their parents before withdrawing from the college.
-Withdrawals without penalty will not be permitted past the mid-point of the semester except in cases of hardship as determined by the Vice President of Academic Affairs.
+Withdrawals without penalty will not be permitted past the mid-point of the semester except in cases of hardship as determined by the Vice President for Academic and Student Affairs.